jcesarprog/SimpleSpaceInvaders/README.md

 # SimpleSpaceInvaders
-Simple version of Space Invaders in Python 3.6.3
+Simple version of Space Invaders in Python 3.6.3 and PyGame